AntociM/budgy/README.md

 ## Known issues
 1. Description data input is validated and prompted as invalid while the user is typing, but data is not validated on the `submit` button.
 The user's input will be reported in the list.
-2. The Lighthouse report highlights missing label for the input data in the form.
-It was a design choice not to set a label text.

 # Deployment